 If you study German, one of the most important and probably the first verb you will need is “to be”.
-In this article, you will learn how to conjugate this essential verb and how you can properly integrate it while speaking.
+In this article, you will learn how to conjugate the essential verb “sein” and how you can properly integrate it while speaking.

 In this article, we will focus on “sein” as the main verb.
-As you might remember from English, also the verb “to be” is irregular as we do say I am and you are instead of “I be and you be”.
+As you might remember from English, also the verb “to be” is irregular.
+We do say I am and you are instead of “I be and you be”.

 |ich bin||I am|

 |es ist||it is|

 Now, as you know how to use the verb “to be” you can start to introduce and talk about yourself using it.

 |Ich bin 24 Jahre alt.||I am 24 years old.|